-To coincide with theme of this year’s festival, Unearthed, we’re running a range of talks that peel back the layers of history at Cockatoo Island.
+To coincide with theme of this year’s festival, Unearthed, we’re running a range of talks that peel back the layers of history at Cockatoo Island and raise awareness of its White’s seahorse colony.
 These include a special talk by the heritage architect who, in 2009, uncovered the island’s convict era Solitary Confinement Cells.
 Throughout Open Day, you’ll also have a chance to enjoy live music, a dance lesson, delicious food (including food trucks and stalls), steam crane demonstrations, paid boat rides and so much more!

 Plus: For one day only, we’ll be opening our holiday houses and apartments at select times – and inviting people in!
 Discover their heritage charm and gain access to an EXCLUSIVE discount for your next stay!
 More of an outdoors type?
 We’ve got you covered – our very best waterfront tents will be open for a sticky beak.